Oh no, are we really talking politics?

 Showing empathy, reassurance and support to your staff is well within your grips.
 It can alleviate the need for company gossip and the potential of incorrect assumptions.
-Taking the time to address the big picture and using it to ask and hear what the concerns are, may provide your workforce the sense of being listened to, cared about and help towards future proofing the business.
+Taking the time to address the big picture and using it to ask and hear what the concerns are, may provide your workforce with the sense of being listened to, cared about and help towards future-proofing the business.

 One outcome which, if and when Brexit actually happens, is that the existing talent pool of digital marketers from abroad will be restricted.
 Without sponsorship or a permit to work the country, European Digital Marketers could be excluded from our UK based careers unless a company is prepared to sponsor them.
 As the border barriers go up, so will the cost of recruiting.
 The admin and visa sponsorships all cost time and money – let alone whether a company is even prepared to go through the process.

 With the diminishing pool of potential candidates and increasing costs of hiring, employers need to recognise the importance of curtailing the employee churn.
 The digital marketing industry has the highest professional staff turnover I’ve ever experienced.
 Retaining staff must be at the forefront of talent management.
 The costs in administration and sponsoring the overseas talent pools, mean employers will face significant competition in hiring for the UK’s growing marketing industry.